Talk to a Fyle Specialist

 Collect Expense Receipts via Text Message

-By integrating the software directly with credit card networks like Visa, Mastercard and American Express, volunteers can get instant notifications via SMS on all credit card spending.
+By integrating the software directly with credit card networks like Visa and Mastercard, volunteers can get instant notifications via SMS on all credit card spending.
 This enables them to submit receipts instantly via text, ensuring accurate and timely expense report submissions and reimbursements.

 Some systems, like Fyle, also allows volunteers to submit and track their receipts from within their everyday apps like Gmail, Outlook, Microsoft Teams, or Slack.
 This ensures you can collect receipts on time, so there are no delays in closing your books.